epam/edp-nexus-operator/docs/api.md

-NexusCleanupPolicy is the Schema for the cleanuppolicies API
+NexusCleanupPolicy is the Schema for the cleanuppolicies API.

 <table>
     <thead>